UKHomeOffice/engineering-guidance-and-standards/CONTRIBUTING.md

 There are no integration tests currently being used in this repo.
 As the site is built using the Cross Government Eleventy plugin and mark down files, there is limit scope to do this.

 However, if you feel that some changes are becoming more complex, then you may want to consider adding these in.

+## Build, release, deploy

+We are using [GitHub workflows](https://github.com/HO-CTO/engineering-guidance-and-standards/tree/main/.github/workflows) for build and deploy and automated end to end testing.

+The following actions are performed for each PR:
+- Automated end to end testing using Cypress.
+- [Snyk](https://github.com/snyk/actions) to prevent known vulnerabilities being introduced.

+PRs must only be approved after they pass the above checks.

+We are deploying the site to [GitHub pages](https://pages.github.com/).

 ## Branching